vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

-# Deploy Tanzu for Kubernetes Operations on AWS
+# Deploy VMware Tanzu for Kubernetes Operations on AWS

-This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS.
+This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations (informally known as TKO) on AWS.
 The deployment is based on the reference design provided in [VMware Tanzu for Kubernetes Operations on AWS Reference Design](../reference-designs/tko-on-aws.md).

 ## Deploying with VMware Service Installer for Tanzu